 - A minimum cumulative GPA of 2.5 is required for all ECD coursework.
 Student must complete all program required coursework with a “C” or higher.

 - Candidates are responsible for transportation to and from any practicum, lab or clinical sites.

-- It is recommended that all general education coursework be taken prior to enrolling in ECD coursework.
+- All general education coursework should be taken prior to enrolling in ECD coursework.

 - Student may only take ECD 243, 244 and 251 two (2) times and must receive a grade of “C” or higher on the second attempt for the course to count towards graduation.